 But, it is not for entirely selfish reasons that we think that repair & upgrading is worth it more often than not.

 First, repair can be much cheaper than you think.
 This is especially so with near-decade-old laptops; rarely are consumable parts soldered or glued in place.
-Thus, a professional, like AJ Computing's Alex, can have one of these apart, fixed, upgraded, cleaned and re-assembled so fast you'd thought they were attempting a speed run.
+Thus, a professional, like AJ Computing's Alex, can have one of these apart, fixed, upgraded, cleaned and re-assembled in speed run time.

-Parts are rarely problem to obtain, either, and are certainly not expensive.
+Parts are rarely difficult to obtain, and are certainly not expensive.
 Common failed parts like screens & batteries are available brand new for almost any laptop that is still usable today.

 I disbelieve that our suppliers enjoy having these parts in their inventories.
 I am inclined to believe those parts are kept on inventory simply because keeping them costs less than disposing of them.
 Either way, the suppliers certainly do not believe they are sitting on computing's Fabergé Egg.
 Parts are priced for what they are: niche items that will soon have zero practical use (and non-trivial electronic waste disposal costs thereafter).
-They are not expensive, and rarely does it require much hunting to find them.
+They are not expensive, and rarely does finding them require much hunting.

 Secondly, older laptops can often do things better than cheap newer ones.
 They may not be as good-looking, depending on your taste.
 They will almost certainly not be as thin.
 Quite likely, they will be superior in ways that you'll appreciate when you have to use one every day.